U.S. releases video it says shows Iranian rockets near American warships

 The U.S. Navy said the infrared radar footage showed an Iranian "fast inshore attack craft" launching several rockets on Dec.
 26 "in close proximity" to the Truman, the guided missile destroyer USS Bulkeley, the French naval frigate FS Provence and commercial ships in the busy waterway.

-The dispute underscored the ongoing tensions between the United States and Iran despite last year's international agreement to curb Iran's nuclear program.
+The dispute underscored the ongoing tensions between the United States and Iran despite last year's international agreement to curb Iran's nuclear programme.

 The U.S. military on Dec.
 29 made public its account of the incident.
 A U.S. Central Command spokesman at the time called the Iranian actions "highly provocative, unsafe and unprofessional" and said they called into question Iran's commitment to the security of a waterway vital to international commerce.